FN-6: Development

-Export sales of the weapon is the responsibility of China National Precision Machinery Import and Export Corporation, a state-owned trading company responsible for representing the domestic defense production industry in air defense-related products.
+Export sales of the weapon are the responsibility of China National Precision Machinery Import and Export Corporation, a state-owned trading company responsible for representing the domestic defense production industry in air defense-related products.

 Design

-According to Janes, the FN-6 is a third generation, passive infrared, man-portable air defense system (MANPADS).
-It is equipped with a digital infrared seeker with a strong resistance to flares, solar heat and heat from the ground.
-The pyramid shaped nose of the missile houses the four unit infrared seeker.
+According to Jane's, the FN-6 is a third-generation, passive infrared, man-portable air defense system (MANPADS).
+It is equipped with a digital infrared seeker with a strong resistance to flares, solar heat, and heat from the ground.
+The pyramid-shaped nose of the missile houses the four-unit infrared seeker.
 The handle of the launcher houses the batteries and cooling system.
 An IFF antenna and an optional clip-on optical sight are fitted onto the launcher.

 The missile is capable of an all-aspect attack and has a 70% single-shot hit probability.
-It can engage targets maneuvering at up to 4 g.
-When FN-6 MANPADS can be equipped with night vision equipment, and it can also be equipped with IFF systems.
+It can engage targets maneuvering at up to 4G.
+FN-6 MANPADS can be equipped with night vision equipment, and it can also be equipped with IFF systems.
 Two types were shown to the public, one of which is similar in appearance to AN/PPX-1 IFF of FIM-92 Stinger, while the other IFF system is a Yagi-Uda antenna configuration.